GERD (Gastroesophageal Reflux Disease) in Children

 lining of the stomach or esophagus.

 Don’t let your child lie down or go to bed right after a meal.

-Always check with your baby’s provider before raising the head of the crib if he or
+Always check with your baby’s provider before raising the head of the crib if they

 safety reasons and to reduce the risk for SIDS and other sleep-related infant deaths.